 Land use patterns in the US have shifted since the invention of the automobile.
 Communities were once designed around downtown centers with homes, workplaces, businesses and schools nearby.
 Now they are more commonly spread out, often without sidewalks or access to public transit, leaving them heavily auto-dependent.
-A 1996 study showed that automobile use for all trips in Sweden amounted to 36 percent whereas in the United States, personal cars were used for 84 percent of all trips.
+According to 2017 National Household Transportation Survey, 87% of daily trips take place in personal vehicles.
+In 2021 The Maryland Transportation Institute found that 52% of all trips in the US were for distances of less than three miles, 28% of trips were for less than one mile, and just 2% were for greater than 50 miles.
 As we spend more time in our cars, we have less time for healthy activities and increase auto emissions, which have a serious negative impact not only on our environment, but also on our health.

 In communities designed so that people can easily incorporate physical activity and healthy eating into their daily lives, activity levels increase.
 When land use patterns make it difficult for people to walk, bike, or use public transit, they rely on cars, limiting their daily physical activity.
 Communities with downtown centers, high street connectivity and a preserved natural countryside foster active lifestyles that not only increase activity, but can save money and increase quality of life.
 The impacts of land use and the built environment on overall health include: